The doctoral training course "Skills for business world"

 This training course is open preferentially to candidates in their second year of PhD.
 All disciplines are eligible.
 Candidates are selected on their motivation for joining the private sector.

 It combines 70 hours of theoretical courses and at least 30 hours of professional experience in companies.
-Schools involved organize the training path independently.
+Schools involved organise the training path independently.

 - understanding how the company works;